rtfmp/rtfmp.github.io/_posts/2015-05-20-ESXi-partedUtil.md

     20233 255 63 325058560
     1 2048 325058526 AA31E02A400F11DB9590000C2911D1B8 vmfs 0

-But this is a VMFS3 partition converted to VMFS5 still using MBR
+But this is a VMFS3 partition converted to VMFS5 still using MBR and starting at sector 128.

     ~ # partedUtil getptbl /vmfs/devices/disks/naa.6005076801810209f000000000000042
     msdos